bmoliveira/ProgressButton/fastlane/README.md

 ```
 fastlane android deploy
 ```
-Deploy all libs to maven
+Deploy all libs to bintray

 ----